carrilhoac/geodesy/README.md

-# geodesy
-Common Geodesy and Cartography operations.
+Common Geodesic and Cartographic operations.
 Inspirations taken from "Eigen", being header only.
 Also, the code is thread-safe.
+Conversion between Geocentric and Geodetic coordinates, UTM projection (forward and backward), and the Inverse Geodetic problem.

 # UTM Projection
-UTM projection with Karney-Krueger equations (less than 5 nm error on the worst case)
+UTM projection with Karney-Krueger equations (less than 5 nm error on the worst case).

 # Geodesy
 Geodesic distance on the Ellipsoid with Vincenty equations (less then 0.5 mm error)